mgodoy-it/IT-Security-Labs/README.md

 - Intrusion detection and prevention - In progress.
 - Vulnerability Management - In progress.
 - Cyber Threat Intelligence - In progress.
-- Introduction to AWS IAM
+- Introduction to AWS Identity and Access Management (IAM)

 ## Tools & Technologies